Car insurance providers we compare

 What types of car insurance are available?

-There are three main types of car insurance, each offering a different level of protection.
-Understanding the differences can help you choose a policy that suits both your needs and your budget.
+There are three main types of car insurance, and each offers a different level of protection.

 tick